Chonburi

 Where to Stay

 With 89 hotels and resorts plus 2 retreats, you’ll find accommodation averaging $49 per night across a range from budget-friendly $0 options up to $185 luxury properties.
-Grande Centre Point Pattaya leads the top-rated properties, offering upscale comfort in the heart of the action.
+Grande Centre Point Pattaya leads the top-rated properties, offering upscale comfort close to Pattaya’s main strip.
 Wave Hotel brings SHA certification for health-conscious travelers, while B2 Amata Nakorn Premier Hotel serves business travelers well.

 For a unique island experience, Somewhere Koh Sichang provides an escape from mainland crowds.
 Budget travelers gravitate toward Nonze Hostel for affordable, social accommodation.
 The variety means solo backpackers, families, and luxury travelers all find suitable options within their preferred price range.